 Advising and Tutoring

-The College of Arts & Sciences has 17 academic departments.
+The Getty College of Arts & Sciences has 17 academic departments.
 The department of the student’s declared major assigns a faculty member to each student to serve as an academic advisor.
-Students are required to meet with the academic advisor each quarter to discuss course selections and address concerns.
-General Studies and General Science students are also assigned an academic advisor until the major is chosen.
-A Junior Check sheet of Unfulfilled Requirements should be requested in the Office of the Dean upon completion of 90 credit hours.
+Students are required to meet with the academic advisor each semester to discuss course selections and address concerns.
+General Studies and General Science students are advised by a member of the Office of the Dean until the major is declared.
 The Application for Graduation should be completed one semester before the expected graduation date.

-The College of Arts & Sciences provides small group tutoring sessions for select 100 and 200 level general education courses.
+The College of Arts & Sciences provides small group tutoring sessions for select courses.
 Tutoring sessions are open to all undergraduate students, regardless of major.
 Tutors are upperclassmen that have been recommended by the department chairperson.
 Under special circumstance, one-on-one tutoring is available upon request.
+Visit the Getty tutoring page for more information.

 Raabe College of Pharmacy